 Figure 3- 2.
-Switch connected to a normal (non-Uplink) port on a hub or switch using a straight or crossover cable
+Switch connected to a port on a hub or switch using either a straight or crossover cableany normal cable is fine

-Connecting To Network Backbone or Server
+Connecting to Network Backbone or Server

-The two Mini-GBIC combo ports are ideal for unlinking to a network backbone or server.
+The two Mini-GBIC combo ports are ideal for uplinking to a network backbone or server.
 The copper ports operate at a speed of 1000, 100 or 10Mbps in full or half duplex mode.
 The fiber optic ports can operate at 1000Mbps in full duplex mode.